 A year ago today at 8pm, the Prime Minister announced the country was to enter what would become the first of (to date) three national lockdowns.
 Phrases like Stay Home, Save Lives and Social Distancing became part of common parlance.
-While the rules have varied, for the last year to a greater or lesser extent our lives have been curtailed, all to prevent the spread of and lesson the impact of COVID-19.
+While the rules have varied, for the last year to a greater or lesser extent our lives have been curtailed, all to prevent the spread of and lessen the impact of COVID-19.

 For all practical purposes, the lockdown actually began the following day on the 24th.
 I had no intention of leaving the house that first evening, it was the following day when I should have been going to the office for work when the lockdown truly began for me, and consequently was the start of my Lockdown Blog.
 For 81 days during the initial lockdown I kept my daily blog charting the ins and outs of my life at home, and then for the 30 days of lockdown 2 I spent my time attempting a daily short story challenge.

 For this current lockdown, I have not completed daily posts for the blog, instead focussing on preparing and promoting my upcoming book A Tale in Few Words (out 31st of March, preorder your copy today…).
 But while I have not been writing as often, I have spent a little time reflecting on the year past, and what lies ahead.

 My New Year post reflected a little on what I have learned from the year, so I will refrain from going over old ground here.
 Instead, let us think of the future.
 Because as we meet this sombre anniversary, the day also heralds a small glimmer of hope and possibility.